SimoneFumagalli/Software_and_Computing/README.md

         return label, ten_label
 ```

-### Simulation
+### Results
- The `simulation` folder contains the different cases in which the `class` can be used, also showing the best results obtained until now.
+ The `results` folder contains the best results obtained using different parameters of the Plasticity package.
+ The `multiple_clf`function has been used, with and without the validation set.
  At first, the `BCM_Classification` must be imported,
  together with the Fashion-Mnist and the `fetch_openml` from the `sklearn.datasets`.
  Then, the Fashion-MNIST dataset must be imported and assigned to the variables X and y.